The smarter way

 Flutter

-The Checkout SDK is a Flutter framework (library) developed by Ottu, designed to seamlessly integrate an Ottu-powered checkout process into Flutter applications for both iOS and Android platforms.
+The Checkout SDK is a Flutter framework (library) developed by Ottu, designed to seamlessly integrate an Ottu-powered into Flutter applications for both iOS and Android platforms.
 This framework functions as a wrapper over the corresponding native SDKs, ensuring a smooth and efficient payment experience.

 With the Checkout SDK, both the visual appearance and the forms of payment available during the checkout process can be fully customized to meet specific requirements.